 There’s nothing more magical than Charm City during the holiday season.
 We have plenty of ways to celebrate Christmas, Hanukkah, Kwanzaa, New Year’s Eve and more.
-Whether you’re looking for festive light displays, winter activities or special events, there is something in Baltimore for you to enjoy.
+Whether you’re looking for festive light displays, winter activities, special events or decked-out restaurants, there is something in Baltimore for you to enjoy.

 Miracle on 34th Street

 The holiday cheer in Baltimore spreads throughout neighborhoods like Hampden where you can experience the “Miracle on 34th Street” lights and decorations that pop up starting the Saturday after Thanksgiving and stay on until New Year’s Eve.
 The displays are so bright they get national attention from outlets such as NBC News and Business Insider year after year!
 Learn more about the history of the display here, which was started by a local couple over 70 years ago.
 During your visit, try to spot the crowd favorites such as the hubcap tree or the bicycle wheel snowman.

 Grab a bite at: Dylan’s Oyster Cellar, a cozy seafood spot located just two blocks north of 34th Street.
 In addition to a robust list of fresh oysters that rotates daily, Dylan’s serves up coddies, halibut, rainbow trout and sea beam.
 Grab a quaint window seat to observe the always-bustling Avenue, another name for Hampden’s 36th Street, or grab a seat at the full-service bar.